 I am a London-based visual artist & writer.

 As a writer, I work across interviews, reviews, essays, poems and short-fiction.
-I have contributed to a range of art publications such as Photomonitor, Berlin Art Link, Dazed Digital, Paper Journal, Twin Magazine, SMBH, BKN Magazine and many more.
-I have also written about practices beyond contemporary photography, such as installation art, tattooing, architecture and others.
-Poetry remains the largest source of my output as a writer, with my work incorporating a wide range of subject matter, inspirations and approaches, rooted within both the contemporary and the historical.
+I am currently a contributor to european photography magazine, Photomonitor, and have previously written for other arts websites such as Berlin Art Link, Paper Journal, Twin Magazine, BKN Magazine, Dazed Digital, and more.
+I have also written extensively about practices aside from photography, such as installation art, tattooing, architecture, painting, performance art and more.
+Poetry remains the largest source of my output as a writer, with my work incorporating a wide range of subject matter, inspirations and approaches rooted within the contemporary and the historical.
 I am currently working on my first short-fiction collection.

 I am the founder and editor of photographic conversation series SEED Monograph, tattoo conversation series Quo Vadis and short-fiction series, Damp Flesh.
 In 2018 I created personal publishing imprint, SEED Editions.
 In 2019 I launched design & direction studio, SEED Atelier.
 In 2020 I created gallery concept, Neasden Contemporary.